Brick Conservatory Cost

 If you feel like adding a brick wall to your conservatory, then the next thing to decide is a style that suits your cost.

 Edwardian conservatories have a similar price point to the Victorian design, starting at around £8,000 for a design with a dwarf wall.
 Their clever design ensures your making a worthwhile investment however.
-Your brickwork can also help you secure your space with a more robust material, giving you and your family a benefit that is invaluable.
+Your brickwork can also help you secure your space with a more robust material, giving you and your family a brick consrvatory that is invaluable.

-If you have a smaller home or a more modern property, then you could also install a lean-to conservatory.
+If you have a smaller home or a more modern property, then you could also install a lean-to brick conservatory.
 These spaces use a flat roof and symmetrical lines to give you space and warmth for less.
 They can extend even the smallest homes outward, and very rarely require planning permission, even with dwarf walls or other brick features.

-Alternatively, you can get a combination of designs with the P-Shaped build.
+Alternatively, you can get a combination of designs with the P-Shaped brick conservatory build.
 They blend the decorative features of the Victorian design with the modern stylings of the Lean-To build.
 That way, they extend outward into your garden, giving them the P shape, from which take their name.
 With brickwork, you can also secure these spaces with a rigid, robust material.

-You can also get a T-shaped design, which extends the sides of your conservatory outward and provides you with an extended central area that stands out.
+You can also get a T-shaped brick conservatory design, which extends the sides of your conservatory outward and provides you with an extended central area that stands out.
 Both of these designs start at around £12,500 with a dwarf wall, as they feature a more complex shape.
 However, they give you unrivalled space, and the brickwork can help to give you unrivalled performance as well.

 Why Should I Get a Brick Conservatory?